Legislative History Research Guide

 - ProQuest Congressional(formerly LexisNexis Congressional) has long been considered the best tool for comprehensive legislative history information because it is built around the CIS Legislative Histories..

 - Laws enacted from 1969 to the present have compiled legislative histories available.
 Each history includes all documents related to the law, arranged by document type (committee reports, hearings, debates, etc.).
 Documents are included from all relevant Congresses, not just the Congress in which the law was passed.
 If the documents are not available in full text, then information is included to help locate them in print and/or microfiche.

 - Laws enacted prior to 1969 do not have compiled histories (there are some exceptions), but you may search by number for "congressional publications related to a particular bill or law" (choose that option in the drop-down box) from the 16th Congress (1819).
-You may also do a basic or advanced search.
+You may also do an advanced search.

 - CIS Index is the print version of ProQuest Congressional.

 - There are Legislative History volumes for all laws enacted between 1970 and 2008.
 Like ProQuest Congressional, all of the documents for each law are listed by document type.
 In addition to the Legislative History volumes, CIS indexes all House and Senate reports, hearings, prints, and documents, including materials relating to legislation that was not enacted.
 Searching is by subject, name, committee, public law number, bill number, or document number.
 Full text is not available in CIS Index.